RAF Kings Cliffe

-Royal Air Force Kings Cliffe or more simply RAF Kings Cliffe is a former Royal Air Force satellite station located near Kings Cliffe, Northamptonshire, 12 mi west of Peterborough in Cambridgeshire.
+Royal Air Force King's Cliffe or more simply RAF King's Cliffe is a former Royal Air Force station located near Kings Cliffe, Northamptonshire, 12 mi west of Peterborough in Cambridgeshire.
 The airfield was built with hard-surfaced runways and a perimeter track, these were extended early in 1943.

 History

 RAF use - early wartime

 Construction work on the airfield commenced in 1940.
-The base opened in October 1941 as a satellite to RAF Wittering.
-No. 133 Fighter Squadron moved in with Spitfire Vb's on 29 September 1941; this unit was the third "Eagle Squadron" formed in RAF Fighter Command from American volunteers.
-266 (Rhodesian) Squadron arrived in October 1941 followed in due course by No. 485 (New Zealand) Squadron in July 1942 and later No. 93 Squadron in September 1942.
+The base opened in October 1941 as a satellite to RAF Wittering.The first unit to operate from the newly opened airfield was No. 266 Squadron RAF, who arrived in October 1941 followed in due course by No. 616 Squadron RAF in early 1942 and No. 485 (New Zealand) Squadron in July 1942.
 The RAF presence ceased in August 1943.
 The airfield was extended during 1943.

 The following units were here at some point:

 USAAF use

 Kings Cliffe was assigned USAAF designation Station 367.
 It was the most northerly and furthest west of all Eighth Air Force fighter stations.
 It was in the 1st Air Division heavy bomber base area and more than fifty miles west of any other fighter airfield.
 In spite of the reduced range of escort flights operating from such a westerly airfield, there does not appear to have been any attempt to move the Group to another site nearer the coast.